kookaburra987/kookaburra-scripts/README.md

 # kookaburra-scripts

-My scripts for ethical hacking
+### General scripts arguments

+-h : display help for the script